abdulrahmanhany93/CarSafety-React/README.md

-# CareSafety App 🚗🛡️
+# CarSafety App 🚗🛡️

 ## Overview
-The **CareSafety App** is designed to allow users to view and compare the safety features of different cars.
+The **CarSafety App** is designed to allow users to view and compare the safety features of different cars.
 The app utilizes a clean architecture to ensure maintainability and scalability, while leveraging Firebase for authentication and data management.

 ## Features
 - 🟢 **User-Friendly Interface**: Easy navigation and interaction for users.